Harold Covington: Internet propagandizing and the Northwest Territorial Imperative

-In 1994, Covington started an organization called the National Socialist White People's Party, using the same name of the successor to the American Nazi Party, in Chapel Hill, North Carolina.
-He launched a website in 1996; using the pseudonym Winston Smith (taken from the novel Nineteen Eighty-Four), Covington became one of the first neo-Nazi presences on the Internet.
-Covington used the website and the Winston Smith pseudonym to disseminate Holocaust-denial material.
+Covington launched a website in 1996; using the pseudonym Winston Smith (taken from the novel Nineteen Eighty-Four; a recurrent alias used by Covington), Covington became one of the first neo-Nazi presences on the Internet.
+Covington used his online presence to disseminate Holocaust-denial material; however, he stated that if he was convinced that the Holocaust had happened, it would "cheer" him.
 Online, Covington and his followers had what was described as a "vituperative online feud" with neo-Nazi leader William Luther Pierce and his followers over "the future of the white internet".
-Covington complained that "the Net is being viciously and tragically abused by a shockingly large number of either bogus or deranged 'white Racists' [...]
-I think it is too early just yet to quantify how the lunacy interacts with, counteracts and affects the impact of the serious political work".
-Beginning in 2005, Covington maintained a political blog titled "Thoughtcrime".
+Covington complained that "the Net is being viciously and tragically abused by a shockingly large number of either bogus or deranged 'white Racists'".
+Covington maintained a political blog titled "Thoughtcrime".

+In 1997, continuing their previous feud, Will Williams sued Covington for libel in Wake County, North Carolina, based on defamatory statements Covington had made about him online and in his newsletter.
+Among the statements at issue were Covington's accusations of Williams being a thief, of recruiting a future murderer into the white supremacist movement, and of being the second John Doe in the 1995 Oklahoma City bombing.
+Williams said to a local news reporter that Covington was an "unabashed, pathological liar" and that this time he had gone too far.
+Covington admitted to making the statements but called the lawsuit a "waste of time", considering Williams to be "libel-proof" due to his involvement in white supremacy.
+Williams won the suit and Covington was ordered to pay him $10,000; in what several commentators described as an effort to avoid paying Williams, Covington then moved states to Olympia, Washington.

-He moved to Olympia, Washington.
-He advocated the creation of a "white homeland" in the Pacific Northwest (known as the Northwest Territorial Imperative).
-He founded the Northwest Front, a movement devoted to creating a white ethnostate.
+In Washington, Covington advocated the creation of a "white homeland" in the Pacific Northwest (known as the Northwest Territorial Imperative).
+Following the 2000 victory of the SPLC in their lawsuit against white separatist leader Richard Girnt Butler of the Aryan Nations, where Butler lost his white separatist commune and the Aryan Nations effectively ceased operations, Covington became convinced of the necessity of white separatism beyond the current legal system.
+He considered the Butler case evidence that they needed a separate nation rather than separatist communities.
+Covington committed to writing what he described as "a kind of Northwest Turner Diaries", the Northwest novel series where he espouses his political ideology.
+He started an organization called the Northwest Front, a movement devoted to creating a white ethnostate, the Northwest American Republic (NAR), in the Pacific Northwest.
+In the 2000s, Covington and other white separatists drafted and wrote an NAR constitution.

 Covington was mentioned in the media in connection with the Charleston church shooting, whose perpetrator Dylann Roof discussed the Northwest Front in his manifesto, and was critical of its means and objectives.
 According to Covington, the shooting was "a preview of coming attractions", but he also believed it was a bad idea for his followers to engage in random acts of violence, instead supporting organized revolution.